 Review your credit score

 You need to always keep in check of how you are doing in your credit ratings.
-Do remember that you can get a free credit rating report yearly, so make sure you review the report closely to understand why you have the current credit score.
-Check any errors and if you have a bad credit score, you will know what needs fixing.
+Do remember that you can get a free credit rating report yearly, so make sure you review the report carefully to understand why you have the current credit score.
+Check any errors, and if you have a bad credit score, you will know what needs fixing.
 With this awareness, you can improve your credit score as soon as possible.

 Have a payment reminder

-Set up a payment reminder so that you will never forget when you should do your payments.
+Set up a payment reminder so that you will never forget when you should make your payments.
 You can write down the deadlines for any bills to be paid in your planner or even do so on free apps online.
 By paying your bills on time, this can help to increase your credit score gradually.

 Keep old accounts open

 If you have any unused credit card accounts, do not close them down.
 The longer the credit card history, the more it can appeal to the lenders.
 If you do have to close any of them down, you should close the newer credit card accounts instead.

 Getting a car is a big decision to make.
 Whether you decide to take up a personal loan or not, you can always seek further consultation with Bugis Credit, a reliable licensed money lender.
 Head over to their website for further inquiries.